zanzo420/Raidplanner/readme.md

 *	Raidmembers can change their comments, or change their signup from available to not available.
 *	Raidleaders can approve or deny raidmembers
 *   tooltip shows current status of your signup
+*	PM on new signup, update, unsign
+*	email on new signup, update, unsign
+*	acp setting to enable/disable pm/email

 ##### Views
 *	Raidplan view - filled with all Raidplan details (who's invited, who created the Raidplan, BBCode, Smilies, start and end times, edit & delete buttons if applicable etc)